 Group 3: Minor Works and Stand-Alone Projects Ongoing Funding

-Commerce will continue to accept Phase I applications on an ongoing basis until all funding is awarded or until July 31, 2022, 4pm PT, whichever comes first.
+Commerce will continue to accept Phase I applications on an ongoing basis until all funding is awarded or until 4 p.m. on July 31, 2022, whichever comes first.
 Applications received after the Group 2 deadline will be reviewed on an ongoing basis until all remaining funds are awarded.

 COMMERCE reserves the right to revise the above schedule.